feliscatusmeows/mrfast-js.github.io/index.md

 * !jm \| !joinmessage \<message> - Sets join message.
 * !jd \| !joindate - Tells you your join date.

-I also auto accept all /tpa's
+The bot also accepts all /tpa's for easy access to spawn